 Sara Miller Llana is the 海角大神 Science Monitor鈥檚 Americas bureau chief and deputy international editor, based in Toronto.
 Before landing in Canada, she was Latin American bureau chief, based in Mexico City, and European bureau chief, based in Paris.

-Sara has reported from more than 40 countries in multiple languages and traveled to some of the world鈥檚 most intriguing places, including the Brazilian Amazon, the Galapagos Islands, Patagonia, Moscow, Ukraine, and the Canadian Arctic.
+Sara has reported from almost 50 countries in multiple languages across the globe, including the Brazilian Amazon, the Galapagos Islands, Patagonia, Moscow, Ukraine, Bangladesh, Namibia, and the Canadian Arctic.
 She covered the aftermath of the 2010 earthquake in Haiti, the conflict in Ukraine in 2014, the demise of Venezuelan President Hugo Chavez, and the ISIS-led wave of terrorism in Europe.

-She has an honors BA in history from the University of Michigan and a masters in journalism from Columbia University, and was a Fulbright Scholar in Spain.
-She is fluent in English, French, and Spanish.
+She has an honors BA in history from the University of Michigan and a masters in journalism from Columbia University, and she was a Fulbright Scholar in Spain.
+She is fluent in English, and can get around in French and Spanish.

 Stories by Sara Miller Llana